• Skip to primary navigation

 Step 1: Add the heavy cream, pumpkin, sage, garlic, olive oil, and salt to a skillet and cook on medium heat.

-Step 2: Bring the sauce to a boil then reduce the heat to simmer for an additional 5 minutes.
+Step 2: Bring the sauce to a boil, then reduce the heat to simmer for another 5 minutes.

 Step 3: Cook the gnocchi according to package directions and then put it into a colander.
 I used Trader Joe's Cauliflower Gnocchi.
 You can also make your own gluten free gnocchi from scratch.